HeeebsInc/NN_Pneumonia_Detection/README.md

 ![ConfusionMatrix](PlotImages/ConfusionMatrix.png)

 ## Test on Google Images
 To test the model on outside data, I randomly gathered 17 images from Google and used a probability threshold of .65.
 As you can see below, the model had a 100% True Positive rate and 56% True Negative Rate.
 If you download the code in my repo, there is a [folder](PlotImages) where you can try a prediction yourself.
-All you have to do is download the image, name the file normal or non-normal to remember its label, then run the code.
+All you have to do is download the image, name the file normal or non-normal to remember its label, then run the [code](CNN.ipynb)

 ![GoogleTesting](PlotImages/GoogleTest.png)